Sustainability Report 2024

 SWAG assists the Malaysian Conservation Alliance for Tigers (MYCAT) to recruit volunteers from Singapore to participate in citizen conservation CAT Walk Plus patrols at the Sungai Yu Ecological Corridor in peninsular Malaysia.
 These patrols benefit the rural communities living in tiger habitats and protect the Malayan tiger’s only connection from Malaysia’s Taman Negara National Park to the Main Range (Banjaran Titiwangsa).

-In 2023 these citizen patrols picked up pace to 9 groups numbering 39 volunteers.
-From February thru November, our level of patrolling activity reached a level of frequency greater than pre-covid levels.
+In 2024, these citizen patrols picked up pace and we organized 14 groups with 92 volunteers who walked more than 80 kilometers of trails.
+From January through December, our level of patrolling activity reached a level of frequency greater than pre-covid levels.

 2. Action to raise money for protecting wildcat habitats